SalBak/big-data-financial-network/README.md

 Portfolio Management: Live evaluation and performance tracking
 Analytics: Historical analysis, yearly breakdowns, statistical insights Database Integration: MySQL storage with comprehensive schema

+📄 License
+This project is created for academic purposes as part of the Big Data Architectures course, Winter 2025.